-- The charge is a new charge, as opposed to an increase in an a. existing charge, which the governmental agency or the public utility requires the Landlord to pay; and - b.
-Such pass through has been authorized by resolution of the City Council in which the charge in question was expressly identified; and - C. The Landlord passes through the charge in accordance with the rules specified in such a resolution adopted by the City Council and the Regulations; and - d.
-The Landlord passes through the charge in accordance with the rules specified in such a resolution adopted by the City Council and the Regulations. - 3.
-Conditions to Pass Through Charges to Tenants.
-No charge described in subsection 2 above may be passed through to any Tenant pursuant to this Section unless all of the following conditions are satisfied: - a.
-The total charge by the Landlord may not exceed fifty percent (50%) of the total amount paid by the Landlord; and - b.
-No Landlord may require a Tenant to pay any amount of any charge that is attributable to any period of time that the Tenant was not entitled to use and occupy the Rental Unit; and - C. No Landlord may require a Tenant to pay any amount of any charge that is attributable to common areas or Rental Units other than the Tenant Household's Rental Unit; and d.
+REVISED - The Ordinance has been revised to include the options selected by council and the deletions The charge is a new charge, as opposed to an increase in an existing a. charge, which the governmental agency or the public utility requires the Landlord to pay; and b.
+Such pass through has been authorized by resolution of the City Council in which the charge in question was expressly identified; and The Landlord passes through the charge in accordance with the rules C. specified in such a resolution adopted by the City Council and the Regulations; and d.
+The Landlord passes through the charge in accordance with the rules specified in such a resolution adopted by the City Council and the Regulations.

+3. Conditions to Pass Through Charges to Tenants.
+No charge described in subsection 2 above may be passed through to any Tenant pursuant to this Section unless all of the following conditions are satisfied:

+a.
+The total charge by the Landlord may not exceed fifty percent (50%) of the total amount paid by the Landlord; and b.
+No Landlord may require a Tenant to pay any amount of any charge that is attributable to any period of time that the Tenant was not entitled to use and occupy the Rental Unit; and C. No Landlord may require a Tenant to pay any amount of any charge that is attributable to common areas or Rental Units other than the Tenant Household's Rental Unit; and d.
 No Landlord may require a Tenant to pay more than its share of the charge attributable to that Tenant 's Rental Unit that is permitted to be passed through to Tenant.

-17.23.330 Petitions for Pass Through for Specified Capital Improvements

-- Α. Purpose.
-The purpose of this Section is to provide an incentive for certain improvements by allowing Landlords to petition for a limited pass through to the Tenant of the amortized costs of the improvements listed in Appendix B to the Regulations ("Specified Capital Improvements") subject to the following conditions: - 1.
-The charge must comply with the limitations in Section 17.23.320.B. - 2.
-The Specified Capital Improvement must do one (1) of the following: provide new Housing Services or enhanced Housing Service functionality to the Tenants; increase the safety (including ADA accessibility), sustainability (water or energy conservation) or seismic readiness of the Rent Stabilized Unit (or of a building containing a Rent Stabilized Unit); or, for Petitions filed before January 1, 2023, replace or maintain existing Housing Services. - 3.
-The Specified Capital Improvement must have been completed within twelve (12) months prior to the filing of the Petition and must meet the criteria in the Regulations. - Β. Petition Required.
+17.23.330 Petitions for Pass Through for Specified Capital Improvements A. Purpose.
+The purpose of this Section is to provide an incentive for certain improvements by allowing Landlords to petition for a limited pass through to the Tenant of the amortized costs of the improvements listed in Appendix B to the Regulations ("Specified Capital Improvements") subject to the following conditions: 1.
+The charge must comply with the limitations in Section 17.23.320.B.
+2. The Specified Capital Improvement must do one (1) of the following: provide new Housing Services or enhanced Housing Service functionality to the Tenants; increase the safety (including ADA accessibility), sustainability (water or energy conservation) or seismic readiness of the Rent Stabilized Unit (or of a building containing a Rent Stabilized Unit).

+3. The Specified Capital Improvement must have been completed within twelve (12) months prior to the filing of the Petition and must meet the criteria in the Regulations.

+B. Petition Required.
 A Landlord must petition for and receive an Administrative Decision authorizing a pass through for any costs to be charged to Tenants pursuant to this Section prior to passing through any charges.

 C. No Pass Through for Improvements to Maintain Existing Housing Services.
-The following may not be passed through to the Tenant unless explicitly authorized by the Regulations: (1) the costs of a Specified Capital Improvement that replaces an existing physical feature of a Rent Stabilized Unit (or of a building containing a Rent Stabilized Unit) with a physical feature of similar kind and quality; or (2) the costs of a Specified Capital Improvement that maintains a similar level of functionality as a prior physical feature of a Rent Stabilized Unit (or of a building containing a Rent Stabilized Unit).
+The following may not be passed through to the Tenant unless explicitly authorized by the Regulations: (1) the costs of a Specified Capital Improvement that replaces an T-30318.003/1440161\8 Council Agenda: 11-14-17 Item No.: 4.5a REVISED - The Ordinance has been revised to include the options selected by council and the deletions existing physical feature of a Rent Stabilized Unit (or of a building containing a Rent Stabilized Unit) with a physical feature of similar kind and quality; or (2) the costs of a Specified Capital Improvement that maintains a similar level of functionality as a prior physical feature of a Rent Stabilized Unit (or of a building containing a Rent Stabilized Unit).